simatic-ax/ae-sortingline/Readme.md

 ![](./doc/linelayout.png)
 ### How does it work

-In this example every second, a `VirtualWindow` will be created and one of 16 items in a list will be assigned to this window.
+In this example every second, a `TransportWindow` will be created and one of 16 items in a list will be assigned to this window.
 Each item has one sort destination (exit point).

 During the execution, a encoder will be simulated.
 This encoder will be incremented by 10mm every 10ms (corresponds 1m/s belt speed).
 In your application, the simulated encoder has to be replaced by a concrete one of type `IEncoder`.

-The `VirtualWindow` will be moved according the encoder values.
-When a `VirtualWindow` reaches a `VirtualTrigger`, it will be activated and the event handler which belongs to the `VirtualTrigger`, will be executed.
+The `TransportWindow` will be moved according the encoder values.
+When a `TransportWindow` reaches a `VirtualTrigger`, it will be activated and the event handler which belongs to the `VirtualTrigger`, will be executed.

 1. If the event handler is a `SortDecisionEvent`:

-    The `SortDecisionEvent` check, if the assigned item in the `VirtualWindow` is designated for the active `TriggerPoint`.
+    The `SortDecisionEvent` check, if the assigned item in the `TransportWindow` is designated for the active `TriggerPoint`.

     If yes, the exit handler of the `SortDecisionEvent` will be executed.
 In your application, you've to implement your own exit handler (e.g. if the exit is another conveyor, it has to be startup).